22 Beautiful Indonesia Beaches: The Best Beaches In Indonesia

-Labengki is a remote island off the coast of Sulawesi, and it has some of the best beaches in Indonesia.
+Labengki is a remote, beautiful island off the east coast of Sulawesi, and it has some of the best beaches in Indonesia.

 Long Sand Beach (Pantai Pasir Panjang) is Labengki’s longest beach, hence the name.
 It’s a perfect stretch of white sand with a palm forest and calm blue water.

 More info: Labengki Island